matteogiorgi/geoteodotnet/geoteo/attack.md

 ---

-I put some effort on the appearance too: all the work is written in $\LaTeX$ using the [Tufte-LaTeX](https://github.com/Tufte-LaTeX/tufte-latex) package with few modifications here and there that allow me to squeeze all the content in about 20 pages.
+I put some effort on the appearance too: all the work is written in $\LaTeX$ with the [Tufte-LaTeX](https://github.com/Tufte-LaTeX/tufte-latex) package, plus few modifications here and there allowed me to squeeze all the content in about 20 pages.